Mesh Augmentation of LoRaWAN-based IoT Networks: LIMA Evaluation

+The average energy consumed by an LR with the increasing traffic rate also grows, as shown on Figure~\ref{fig:var_traffic_energy_lr}.
+For both duty cycles, the trend is more or less flat.
+This is likely due to the fact that the load at the traffic rate and ED size is not challenging, and much of this traffic may not have to go through the LR in the 6x6 km deployment used.
+Consequently, the energy consumption is dominated by the idle state, which is not affected by traffic and therefore results in a flat trend.

 Our findings are summarized below.
 For constant traffic (Variable Size), LIMA outperforms LoRaWAN by several factors in terms of PDR, scalability, energy savings and latency.
-Specifically,
+Specifically:

-\begin{itemize} \item At 100 EDs, LIMA PDR is >5x higher than LoRaWAN PDR. \item The number of devices supportable at a 85\% PDR threshold is >8x more than LoRaWAN. \item LIMA ED energy consumption at 20 and 100 EDs is >4x and >6x less than LoRaWAN respectively. \item LIMA latency at 20 and 100 EDs is >2.3x and >2x less than LoRaWAN respectively. \end{itemize}
+{ \begin{itemize} \item At 100 EDs, LIMA PDR is >5x higher than LoRaWAN PDR. \item The number of devices supportable at a 85\% PDR threshold is >8x more than LoRaWAN. \item LIMA ED energy consumption at 20 and 100 EDs is >4x and >6x less than LoRaWAN respectively. \item LIMA latency at 20 and 100 EDs is >2.3x and >2x less than LoRaWAN respectively. \end{itemize} }

 For constant ED number (Variable Traffic), LIMA continues to outperform LoRaWAN -- more modestly on PDR, but more impressively on Energy.
-Specifically,
+Specifically:

-\begin{itemize} \item As traffic increases from 1 pkt/hour to 24 pkts/hour, LIMA PDR outperformance is relatively the same -- from >2x to >1.86x. \item As traffic increases from 1 pkt/hour to 24 pkts/hour, the LIMA energy consumption goes from nearly the same to as much as 12.6x lower. \item As traffic increases from 1 pkt/hour to 24 pkts/hour, the LIMA packet latency goes from 1.63x lower to 3.5x lower. \end{itemize}
+{ \begin{itemize} \item As traffic increases from 1 pkt/hour to 24 pkts/hour, LIMA PDR outperformance is relatively the same -- from >2x to >1.86x. \item As traffic increases from 1 pkt/hour to 24 pkts/hour, the LIMA energy consumption goes from nearly the same to as much as 12.6x lower. \item As traffic increases from 1 pkt/hour to 24 pkts/hour, the LIMA packet latency goes from 1.63x lower to 3.5x lower. \end{itemize} }

-The average transmit energy expended by a LIMA Router (LR) is very modest, less than 4000 Joules over the entire simulation time of 720,000 seconds (0.0055 Watts) in any scenario.
+The average transmit energy expended by a LIMA Router (LR) is very modest, less than 22000 Joules over the entire simulation time of 720,000 seconds (30 mW) in any scenario.
+Thus, even accounting for other sources of energy drain such as CPU and memory, an LR can be easily supported by inexpensive and light 10W solar panels, assuming enough sunlight.
 Further, we observe that the energy per LR only increases gradually with size, and is quite stable with traffic.
-Specifically,
+Specifically:

-\begin{itemize} \item As the number of EDs increases from 4 to 100, the energy consumption per LR decreases modestly by a factor of about 2.5x. \item As the traffic increases from 1 pkt/hour to 24 pkts/hour, the energy consumption increases modestly by a factor of about 1.18x. \end{itemize}
+{ \begin{itemize} \item As the number of EDs increases from 4 to 100, the energy consumption per LR decreases modestly by a factor of about 2.5x. \item As the traffic increases from 1 to 24 pkts/hour, the energy consumption increases modestly by a factor of about 1.18x. \end{itemize} }

 Based on these numbers, we conclude that LIMA has the potential to provide a dramatic boost to the performance of LoRaWAN in many realistic scenarios.